With a one-of-a-kind history and location bridging Europe and Asia, there are certainly a lot of unique experiences to have in Istanbul.

 3 Let someone wash you in a Turkish bath

 Sounds a bit awkward?
-Well that’s because it is.
-But before you decide if you love it or hate it, you need to experience it!
+Well that’s because it is!
 Turkish baths – hamam – are a variant of the Roman baths with a focus on a more humid environment and steamy air.
 Basically a very classic spa, including relax in a hot marble stone, a full body scrub, a bubble bath and if you want to splash your money, a reinvigorating massage.

 4Haggle something in the Grand Bazaar